deislabs/mystikos/README.md

 **Mystikos** consists of the following components:
 - a C-runtime based on [musl libc](https://musl.libc.org)
-- a "lib-os like" microkernel
+- a "lib-os like" kernel
 - the kernel-target interface (TCALL)
 - a command-line interface
 - some related utilities